 If you do long commutes on your longboard, your path may go through some mild or not-so-mild hills.
 On small slopes, you can usually get by through foot braking or hopping off and running out your board.

-For bigger inclines, sliding / speed checks is a more effective way to control your speed, but that’s a more advanced skill that requires a good amount of practice.
+For bigger inclines, sliding/speed checks is a more effective way to control your speed, but it’s also a more advanced skill that requires a good amount of practice.
 You’ll also need enough space to throw a slide, and you definitely don’t want to do it in heavy traffic.

 Check out this post for more about how to stop on your longboard.

 When longboard commuting you should give preference to bike paths and back roads with lower traffic.
-You can also choose sidewalks if they’re in better shape with less cracks and holes.
+You can also choose sidewalks if they’re in better shape with fewer cracks and holes.

-Wherever you ride, make sure to aways warn pedestrians you ride by through waving or talking.
+Wherever you ride, make sure to always warn pedestrians you ride by through waving or talking.
 And do look around before you ride off a sidewalk to cross a street.

 Characteristics of the best longboards for commuting

-At the beginning of this post I mentioned the ideal attributes you should look for in a commuting longboard.
-However, finding all these attributes in a single board is nearly impossible, because there are some obvious tradeoffs.
-Let’s look at these attributes.
+At the beginning of this post, I mentioned the ideal attributes you should look for in a commuting longboard.
+Finding all these attributes in a single board, however, is nearly impossible because there are some obvious tradeoffs.
+Let’s quickly go over these capabilities.

 You want a commute board that’s easy to push, i.e. you want the best speed and mileage for your push impulses, with minimal sweat.
 The most pushable longboards are the ones with :